Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ### **Footer**

-The absence of a footer is a deliberate design choice as I felt this type of site would not benefit from one
+The absence of a footer is a deliberate design choice as I felt this type of site would not benefit from one.

+I did plan one in my wireframes but it didn't feel right so I took it out.

 ### **Navigation Flow**